-Inside the Short, Tragic Life of Nicole Brown Simpson
+Inside the Tragic Life of Nicole Brown Simpson and Her Hopeful Final Days After Divorcing O.J.
+Simpson - E!
+Online

 "He was always a good kid," Ron's father, Fred Goldman, told 20/20 years later about his eldest child, who was just starting college when he moved with his dad, sister Kim Goldman, stepmom and her three children to Southern California from Chicago in 1987.
 "He was fun, he had a good sense of humor, always laughing...He had a good heart."

-Ron aspired to open his own restaurant one day and have a family of his own, Kim, whose 10-episode podcast Confronting O.J.
-Simpson launches today, told E!
-News in a recent interview.
+Ron aspired to open his own restaurant one day and have a family of his own, Kim, told E!
+News ahead of the launch of her podcast Confronting O.J.
+Simpson.
 "He was a young guy that just loved life and had an infectious smile and had a zest for living...and I miss him a lot."

 A neighbor who lived diagonally across the alley behind Nicole's place later told authorities he heard a dog start barking at 10:15 p.m.

 At 10:55 p.m., Steven Schwab, another neighbor out walking his own dog, came across a big white Akita barking in the alley.
-Schwab didn't know the dog, but saw it had an expensive collar, as well as blood on its paws.
+Steven didn't know the dog, but saw it had an expensive collar, as well as blood on its paws.

-The Akita followed Schwab home, and he and his wife gave the dog some water outside their place, wondering what to do.
+The Akita followed Steven home, and he and his wife gave the dog some water outside their place, wondering what to do.
 Another neighbor, Sukru Boztepe, returned to the complex at 11:40 p.m. and volunteered to keep the dog overnight.
-But the dog—Kato, named by Sydney and Justin after Kato Kaelin—was too restless, so Boztepe and his wife, Bettina, went out for another walk.
+But the dog—Sydney and Justin named him Kato—was too restless, so Sukru and his wife, Bettina, went out for another walk.

 The dog led them back to the front of 875 Bundy just after midnight, and that's when Boztepe looked past the front gate and saw a woman lying in a pool of blood.

-Sydney and Justin had been asleep upstairs when their mother and Goldman were murdered outside, Nicole's head nearly severed by the deep cut to her throat and Ron stabbed at least 22 times.
+Sydney and Justin had been asleep upstairs when their mother and her friend were murdered outside, Nicole's head nearly severed by the deep cut to her throat and Ron stabbed at least 22 times.

 A bath was drawn upstairs and there was a partially eaten bowl of ice cream left behind.

-"She was nothing but a woman who put other people in front of herself," a friend remembered her to CNN later.
+"She was nothing but a woman who put other people in front of herself," a friend remembered Nicole to CNN.
 "She cared so much about her kids, Sydney and Justin, and her family.
 She was such a warm woman."

 When the children, then 8 and 5, were ushered out of the house through a back door by police on the morning of June 13, they had no idea what had happened.
 Sydney called the house phone from the police station, leaving a message asking her mom why she and Justin were there.
 "Mommy, please call me back.
 I want to know what happened last night...Please answer, Mommy!"